Tranchillo/Directory-Explorer/README.md

 - Hierarchical formatting with indentation
 - Error handling for inaccessible folders
 - Unicode (UTF-8) support
+- Automatic skipping of virtual environment directories ('venv') to:
+  - Reduce unnecessary token usage when sharing with LLMs
+  - Keep the output focused on relevant project files
+  - Improve readability by excluding build and dependency files
+  - Optimize the structure visualization for development purposes

 ## Prerequisites
 - Python 3.x